LEADERSHIP

 Joan D. Clay, Esq.

 Ms. Clay is the founder and CEO of The Village Legal and Community Project.
-With over 17 years as a licensed attorney, Ms. Clay has spent almost half of her career as a public interest attorney committed to providing access to justice to overlooked and underserved communities.
-Ms. Clay received her B.A. in Communications from Loyola University of Chicago and her J.D. from The University of Detroit Mercy.
+With over 20 years as a licensed attorney, Joan has spent half of her career as a public interest attorney committed to providing access to justice to overlooked and underserved communities.
+Her experience includes private practice, volunteer work in public interest law, as well as experience as a law school professor who oversaw a mortgage foreclosure clinic run by law students dedicated to helping those facing foreclosure at a time when banks were less than cooperative with homeowners.

 Kevin Dorsey Headshot

-Kevin A. Dorsey, MBA, MA
+Kevin A. Dorsey, PhD, MBA, MA

-Mr. Dorsey has been in the healthcare industry for nearly 30 years.
-Currently, he is the Executive Director of Managed Care for the University of Illinois Health System where he’s served for 17 years.
-Mr. Dorsey is a retired United States Navy Command Master Chief with 28 years of highly decorated military service.
-He is a Doctoral candidate at the University of Illinois Champaign Urbana College of Education, concentration in Diversity and Equity.
-Mr. Dorsey has a Master of Business Administration (MBA) from the Gies College of Business, University of Illinois Champaign Urbana, Master of Management in Organizational Development from National University of California, San Diego, CA, Bachelor of Arts from Columbia College, Chicago, IL, and an Instructors Certification in Total Quality Management (TQM) from Naval Amphibious School, San Diego, CA.
+He received his doctoral degree at the University of Illinois Champaign Urbana College of Education, with concentration in Diversity and Equity.
+Kevin also holds a Master of Business Administration (MBA) from the Gies College of Business, University of Illinois Champaign Urbana, Master of Management in Organizational Development from National University of California, San Diego, CA, Bachelor of Arts from Columbia College, Chicago, IL, and an Instructors Certification in Total Quality Management (TQM) from Naval Amphibious School, San Diego, CA.

 Cara Headshot

-As a first-generation lawyer, Shannon is passionate about the intersection of social work and legal advocacy as a method to deconstruct systems of oppression.
-Prior to and throughout law school, Shannon worked alongside adolescents and emerging adults at a Chicagoland residential treatment facility, providing holistic therapeutic services.
 Shannon has worked with the Illinois Department of Children and Family Services in compliance and policy development, with legal aid organization, Ascend Justice, as an advocate for survivors of domestic violence, as a guardian ad litem in the Cook County Child Protection Division, and as a juvenile justice defense attorney specializing in arrest response.
 A double alumna of Loyola University Chicago, Shannon has a Master of Arts degree in Literature and a Juris Doctorate with a certificate in Child and Family Law.
-Outside of work, Shannon enjoys comic books, cooking, and caring for her houseplants.
-She lives on Chicago's south side with her partner and rescue dogs.

 ADVISORY BOARD